zenanetwork/iris/staking/README.md

 	Nonce           uint64                  `json:"nonce"`
 }
 ```

 where

-* `From` represents the address of the validator that initiated the `MsgValidatorJoin` transaction on heimdall.
+- `From` represents the address of the validator that initiated the `MsgValidatorJoin` transaction on iris.
-* `ID` represents the id of the new validator.
+- `ID` represents the id of the new validator.
-* `ActivationEpoch` is the `epoch` at which the new validator will be activated.
+- `ActivationEpoch` is the `epoch` at which the new validator will be activated.
-* `Amount` is the total staked amount.
+- `Amount` is the total staked amount.
-* `SignerPubKey` is the signer public key of the new validator.
+- `SignerPubKey` is the signer public key of the new validator.
-* `TxHash` is the hash of the staking transaction on L1.
+- `TxHash` is the hash of the staking transaction on L1.
-* `LogIndex` is the index of the `Staked` log in the staking transaction receipt.
+- `LogIndex` is the index of the `Staked` log in the staking transaction receipt.
-* `BlockNumber` is the L1 block number in which the staking transaction was included.
+- `BlockNumber` is the L1 block number in which the staking transaction was included.
-* `Nonce` is the count representing all the staking related transactions performed from the new validator's account.
+- `Nonce` is the count representing all the staking related transactions performed from the new validator's account.
 This is meant to keep Heimdall and L1 in sync.

 Upon broadcasting the message, it goes through `HandleMsgValidatorJoin` handler which checks the basic sanity of the transaction (verifying the validator doesn't already exist, voting power, etc.).